open-telemetry/opentelemetry-cpp-contrib/.github/repository-settings.md

+# Repository settings (opentelemetry-cpp-contrib)

-# Process
+## Process

 This file documents local admin changes for opentelemetry-cpp-contrib, per the community process: https://github.com/open-telemetry/community/blob/main/docs/how-to-configure-new-repository.md

 Please note that the EasyCLA check **MUST** stay **REQUIRED**, it should never be disabled or bypassed, at the risk of tainting the repository.

-# Guidelines
+## Guidelines

 The best is to open a PR first that describes the change, so it can be discussed during review (maybe it is not needed,